 Yes, you can use TSP Watchdog to help you manage the remaining assets in your TSP account.
 Since you cannot borrow more than 50% of your total TSP account value, there will always be assets in you TSP account to manage.

 Yes.
-The process that TSP Watchdog uses was actually created for the purpose of managing other investment accounts – IRA’s 401K’s, variable annuities, etc. Watchdog is all about the TSP, but our process can also be applied to other types of accounts.
+The process that TSP Watchdog uses was actually created for the purposes of managing other investment accounts – IRA’s 401K’s, variable annuities, etc. It has been applied to TSP with great success, but it also works well on these other types of accounts.

 You can subscribe to TSP Watchdog with a single annual payment of $89.99 or you can pay-as-you-go with a monthly subscription of $9.75 per month.
 In the case of the annual subscription, you can cancel your subscription anytime, and we will refund the unused portion of your subscription.
 In the case of the monthly subscription, there are no refunds, but you can cancel anytime.